 NoA nuisance rather than a major health risk. |

-YesCheck door and window seals.
+Yes, removed by the pre-filter in Blueair air purifiers.Check door and window seals.
 Consider fitting double glazing. |

-More resources related to Beijing Air Quality and Shanghai Air QualityFor the technically minded, the Air Quality Monitoring and Forecasting website provides data and forecasts for China for particulates (PM10) and also for gaseous pollutants (NO2, ozone).
+Resources related to Beijing Air QualityFor the technically minded, the Air Quality Monitoring and Forecasting website provides data and forecasts for China for particulates (PM10) and also for gaseous pollutants (NO2, ozone).
 This website was set up jointly between Chinese and European universities.
-Official Chinese Government website with pollution data (English version): this site quotes API (air pollution index) data: this is calculated from a combination of particulate and gaseous readings.
+Official Chinese Government website with PM2.5 pollution data: this site quotes API (air pollution index) data: this is calculated from a combination of particulate and gaseous readings.
 Note that this is a China-specific API scale: outside of China the particulate pollution levels corresponding to a reading of 100 on the China scale would be regarded as "highly polluted"!
-Nevertheless the site provides a useful indication of trends. |
+Nevertheless the site provides a useful indication of trends.
+US Embassy PM2.5 AQI pollution index (Twitter Feed), hourly updates of air quality in downtown Beijing.
+Uses a different index (US EPA index) compared with the China Govt site.
+The following three papers (available online by follwing the links) provide some perspective from the medical profession on the impact of air pollution on chlldren's health and development: The Effect of Air Pollution on Lung Development from 10 to 18 Years of Age |